ArttuJanhunen/CloudEdgeGroup/README.md

 - `<minikube ip>/keycloak` as path in the browser should show keycloak frontpage.
 - `<minikube ip>/` as path in browser should show Nextcloud frontpage

+#### Here stops the Quick start

+Currently the Nextcloud <-> Keycloak setup is not automatic.
+Follow the steps in [Nextcloud keycloak setup](nextcloud-keycloak-setup.md)

 ### Run kube-monkey

 - kube-monkey is a chaos engineering-tool that randomly shuts down pods